Shopify Bundle Builder, No App: 38% RPV Lift

 How do I add discount tiers to a Shopify bundle?

 Define your tier thresholds in a Liquid section schema as blocks, each with a quantity threshold and discount percentage.
 In your template, loop through the tiers to find which one the current cart quantity matches.
-Apply the discount calculation in JavaScript on the frontend for display, and use Shopify Scripts or automatic discounts in the Shopify admin to apply the actual discount at checkout.
+Apply the discount calculation in JavaScript on the frontend for display, and use Shopify Functions (a Discount Function) or automatic discounts in the Shopify admin to apply the actual discount at checkout.
 This keeps the pricing logic server-authoritative while showing real-time feedback to the customer.

 Will removing my bundle app hurt conversion?